 An undercooked slab of meat at a steakhouse; a gash in the side of a car at an auto repair shop; bugs crawling creepily underneath a mattress at a hotel room.
 Whether or not these photos were actually taken at the business is no matter to the viewer.
 The damage has already been done, a gorey site that can’t be unseen.
 Be active in monitoring your photos and removing the inappropriate images that are haunting your gallery.

 A shadowy figure where a logo or a profile photo should be sends a daunting message to your potential customers: “Abandon all hope, ye who enter here!”
 Go through your online directories, as well as your social media sites, and upload photos anywhere possible.
 In addition to your profile and cover photos, it’s good to have at least 10 photos in your gallery to make your customers feel comfortable.

 6. Missing and/or Inconsistent Business Information

 An inaccurate business listing can be quite unsettling for your customers.
-When your business name on Google, for example, doesn’t match what’s on Yelp, your customers will be left to wonder who you really are.
+When your business name on Google, for example, doesn’t match what’s on other directories, your customers will be left to wonder who you really are.
 Likewise, when the business hours don’t match, they will begin to doubt whether it’s worth the trip if they aren’t entirely sure if you’re open to begin with.
 Search Engines are also spooked by inconsistent or missing business information and will punish you by burying your review site further down in their rankings.
 The second page of search results is a scary place to be.

 Negative reviews and photos, review generation, local search engine optimization— these things can be unknown territory for any business owner.
 Don’t venture off into the darkness all alone.
 We can provide you with the tools and the resources to build trust for your brand and a brighter future for your business.
 When reviews are strange, and it don’t look good… who you gonna call?
 Consumer Fusion!